timonla/timonla.github.io/_posts/2021-07-27-sustainable-endurance-nutrition.md

 Their packaging for the [maltodextrin](https://www.bulk.com/uk/maltodextrin.html), [dextrose](https://www.bulk.com/uk/dextrose.html) and [electrolyte powder](https://www.bulk.com/uk/electrolyte-powder.html), I buy from them, is [home-compostable](https://www.bulk.com/uk/the-core/our-planet-sustainability-at-bulk/).
-While the mixture work well for me but your stomach might react differently.
+These ingredients works well for me but your stomach might react differently.
-So definitely try out different mixtures before you go on all day adventures or order multiple kilograms worth of ingredients.
+So I'd recommend to try out different mixtures before going on all day adventures or ordering multiple kilograms worth of ingredients.

 ![Bulk Ingredients](/assets/img/blog/sustainable-endurance-nutrition/bulk-ingredients.jpg){:class="blog-post-img-small"}

-I experimented with freeze-dried fruit powders in the bottles.
+Additionally, I experimented with freeze-dried fruit powders in the bottles.
 Three grams of
 [wild-blueberry-powder](https://www.rawfoodshop.se/blabarspulver-frystorkat-eko-100g.html)
 or five grams of [mango-powder](https://www.rawfoodshop.se/mangopulver-frystorkat-eko-100g.html) turned out to be a good amount for a 600ml bottle with 40 grams of sugar.
-But I don't find the taste of just the sugar and electrolytes too off-putting either.
+But I don't find the taste of just the sugar and electrolytes too off-putting either and probably won't keep adding them.
-So it really is a treat.
+<strong>Be aware</strong> that not all freeze-dried fruit powders mix well with water.
+For instance, I bought Mangosteen powder, which does not mix well in the bottles.

 # Home made energy-bars

-I wanted these to be healthy, easy to prepare, easy to carry in the jersey pockets and easy to eat while riding.
+I wanted these to be "healthy", easy to prepare, easy to carry in the jersey pockets and easy to eat while riding.
 While some of these properties depends on the packaging, the recipe really could not be any simpler.